-(b) Improvements.
-All street improvements, including sub-base, base, pavement, curbs, sidewalks, and surface drainage shall conform to all provisions of the Salem Revised Code and the Public Works Design Standards.

-(c) Alignment and grade.
+- (b) Improvements.
+All street improvements, including sub-base, base, pavement, curbs, sidewalks, and surface drainage shall conform to all provisions of the Salem Revised Code and the Public Works Design Standards. - (c) Alignment and grade.
 All streets shall be designed with a vertical alignment that conforms to the Public Works Design Standards.
 No grade of parkway, major arterial, or minor arterial shall exceed six percent.
 No grade of a collector street shall exceed eight percent.
 No grade of a local street shall exceed 12 percent.

-As demonstrated by the attached Site Plan and Grading Plan, the proposed street improvements meet the above alignment and grade standards (see Exhibit 4).
+As demonstrated by the attached Site Plan and Grading Plan, the proposed Franzen Street improvements meet the above alignment and grade standards (see Exhibit 4).

-(d) Dead-end streets.
-When it appears necessary to provide connectivity into or through an abutting undeveloped area, a dead-end street shall be provided to the boundary of the undeveloped area.
-The street may be constructed and right-ofway may be dedicated without a turnaround unless the Planning Administrator finds that a turnaround is necessary.
+- (d) Dead-end streets.
+When it appears necessary to provide connectivity into or through an abutting undeveloped area, a deadend street shall be provided to the boundary of the undeveloped area.
+The street may be constructed and right-of- way may be dedicated without a turnaround unless the Planning Administrator finds that a turnaround is necessary. - (e) Reserve blocks.
+Reserve blocks controlling access to a street or alley may be required to be dedicated to address one or more of the following: - (f) Cul-de-sacs.

-The submitted Site Plan demonstrates that the proposed development does not include a dead-end street and turnarounds are provided within the proposed parking areas.
+The submitted Site Plan demonstrates that the proposed development does not include a dead-end street, reserved blocks, or cul-de-sacs.
+As required, a turnaround is provided within the proposed parking area.